 Selection of Egyptian New Kingdom Silver Fly Amulets

 A fine selection of ancient Egyptian silver amulets modelled in form of a fly.
 Each piece is displayed with the wings open and incised detailing to the body and face.
-A loop decorated with a central groove has been attached to the top for suspension.
+Item A is pierced horizontally through the head, whilst Item B and C feature a small loop at the top for suspension.
 The reverse is unadorned.

 INDIVIDUALLY PRICED.